• Skip to primary navigation

 Brownies made with melted chocolate chips, originally from back of a chocolate chips bag.

-Melted Chocolate Chip Brownies in 8 Inch Pan
+Melted Chocolate Chip Brownies in an 8-Inch Pan

-This recipe is baked in an 8 inch pan and calls for a full 12 oz of chips.
-Unfortunately a lot of chocolate chip brands don't contain a full 12 oz, so you may have to scrounge for more chocolate if you only have one bag.
-The most important thing is that you use 6 oz (1 cup) for the melted part.
-Using less than a cup for the add-ins at the end would be fine.
+This recipe calls for an 8-inch pan and a full 12 oz bag chocolate chips.
+Unfortunately a lot of chocolate chip brands don't contain a full 12 oz anymore, so you may have to scrounge for more chocolate if you only have one bag.
+The good news is that the for the chocolate that gets melted and added to the brownie batter, you only use 6 oz (1 cup).
+The other 6 oz gets added in as chips or chunks, so if you only have 4 oz or so remaining, that's okay.

 These are thick brownies, so for even baking I keep the temperature at a low and steady 325F.
 The resulting texture is definitely between fudgy and cakey.
 The hefty amount of chocolate chips added at the end adds contrast to the texture.